-5.3 Stream
+5.3 Voice

 SoLoud can play audio from several sound sources at once (or, in fact, several times from the same sound source at the same time).
-Each of these sound instances is a "stream".
-The number of concurrent streams is limited, as having unlimited streams would cause performance issues, as well as lead to unnecessary clipping.
+Each of these sound instances is a "voice".
+The number of concurrent voices is limited, as having unlimited voices would cause performance issues, as well as lead to unnecessary clipping.

-The default number of concurrent streams - maximum number of "voices" - is 64, but this can be adjusted via a defined constant in the soloud.h file.
-The hard maximum number is 4096, but if more are required, SoLoud can be modified to support more.
-But seriously, if you need more than 4096 sounds at once, you're probably going to make some serious changes in any case.
+The default number of concurrent voices - maximum number of "streams" - is 64, but this can be adjusted via a defined constant in the soloud.h file.
+The hard maximum number is 4095, but if more are required, SoLoud can be modified to support more.
+But seriously, if you need more than 4095 sounds at once, you're probably going to make some serious changes in any case.

-If all channels are already playing and the application requests another sound to play, SoLoud finds the oldest sound and kills it.
-Since this may be your background music, you can protect channels from being killed by using the soloud.setProtect call.
+If all channels are already playing and the application requests another sound to play, SoLoud finds the oldest voice and kills it.
+Since this may be your background music, you can protect channels from being killed by using the soloud.setProtect() call.